Seagate/cortx/doc/CORTX-YouTubeChannel.md

 # CORTX YouTube Channel

-Welcome to the [CORTX YouTube Channel](https://www.youtube.com/playlist?list=PLOLUar3XSz2M_w5OxQLNDBTpSrsGbjDWr).
-We have collated a series of informative videos that help you learn everything you need to know about CORTX.
+Welcome to the CORTX Videos page.
+On this page, we maintain a list of videos about CORTX which you might find useful.
+Additionally we maintain these on a [YouTube Channel](https://www.youtube.com/playlist?list=PLOLUar3XSz2M_w5OxQLNDBTpSrsGbjDWr); please subscribe there so you can be notified when we release new videos.

 ## CORTX YouTube Playlist